Report by: Francis O’Sullivan, AHT

 Religion

 All Year groups show a similar religious profile with all major religions represented.
 There is a universal Prayer Room made available for students to use during break and lunchtimes, and the school canteen caters for many dietary requirements.
 Students all study Philosophy & Religious Studies until Year 11 and this covers all major world religions and promotes cohesion between students of different faiths and none.
-We encourage children to understand that religions are diverse, both within and between them, and we train the students to become better at, and more sophisticated in, their moral reasoning.
-Assemblies at different times of the year note many religious festivals.
+As a non-religious secular school, we encourage children to understand that religions are diverse, both within and between them, and we train the students to become better at, and more sophisticated in, their moral reasoning about them.
+Assemblies and Wise Thoughts at different times of the year sometimes note religious festivals.

 Marriage and civil partnership